Image default

 What It’s Like To Be A Blind Software Engineer At Amazon

-At a time when maximum people–software builders or no longer–spend hours every day watching monitors, it’s tough to assume not the use of our eyes to paintings.
-In a latest email exchange with Fast Company (gently condensed and edited for readability), Forzano shared how he’s dealt with the traditional whiteboard coding assignment for the duration of his task interview and many of the other obstacles he’s confronted when you consider that as an engineer at a fairly aggressive tech employer.
+At a time when most people–software builders or no longer–spend hours every day watching monitors, it’s tough to assume not the use of our eyes to paintings.
+In the latest email exchange with Fast Company (gently condensed and edited for readability), Forzano shared how he’s dealt with the traditional whiteboard coding assignment for the duration of his task interview and many of the other obstacles he’s confronted when you consider that as an engineer at a fairly aggressive tech employer.

 LANDING THE JOB

-I walked into the room [on campus where Amazon recruiters were meeting students], and that they saw that I became blind.
+I walked into the room [on campus where Amazon recruiters were meeting students], and they saw that I became blind.
 I asked them if I should use my computer (rather than a whiteboard).
 They stated sure, and I did my interview [on a standard laptop with screen-reader software, which translates every aspect of using a computer into audio cues.]
 In software program engineering, you can see someone doing their process; there has been no question I turned into writing the code.
-I simply responded to their coding questions in forty-five-minute interviews.
+I responded to their coding questions in forty-five-minute interviews.
 Ultimately, they ought to have been impressed because I was given the activity and had been here ever because.
 I’m pretty satisfied I took the danger now!

 “DIFFICULT BUT NOT IMPOSSIBLE”